 During the third quarter of 2020, TRC purchased 20,469,432 shares of Series C preferred stock and a warrant to purchase 5,117,358 additional shares of Series C preferred stock of InCarda Therapeutics, Inc. ("InCarda") (the "InCarda 2020 Warrant") for \$15.8 million, which included \$0.8 million of transaction costs.
 InCarda is a privately held biopharmaceutical company focused on developing inhaled therapies for cardiovascular diseases.
 The investment is intended to fund the ongoing clinical development of InRhythmTM (flecainide for inhalation), InCarda's lead program, for the treatment of a recent-onset episode of paroxysmal atrial fibrillation.
-On July 20, 2022, under the terms of the TRC Equity Purchase Agreement, TRC transferred to ITH all of TRC's ownership interests and investments in InCarda.
+On July 20, 2022, under the terms of the TRC Equity Purchase Agreement, TRC transferred to Innoviva's wholly-owned subsidiary, Innoviva TRC Holdings, LLC ("ITH") all of TRC's ownership interests and investments in InCarda.
 ITH has the right to designate one member to InCarda's board of directors.
-As of December 31, 2022, one of InCarda's eight board members was designated by ITH.
-The InCarda 2020 Warrant is exercisable immediately with an exercise price of \$0.7328 per share.
-In September 2021, TRC and InCarda entered into an amendment to extend the expiration date of the InCarda 2020 Warrant from October 6, 2021 to March 31, 2022.
-On March 9, 2022, TRC and InCarda entered into an amendment to further extend the expiration date of the InCarda 2020 Warrant from March 31, 2022 to March 31, 2023.
-The InCarda 2020 Warrant is recorded at fair value and subject to remeasurement at each balance sheet date.
+As of December 31, 2023, no ITH designee is serving on InCarda's sixmember board.
+We did not exercise the InCarda 2020 Warrant which expired in March 2023 and wrote off its carrying value of \$0.1 million during 2023.